 The road on the other side of the border was also very quiet.
 Once in a while a car passed by and the road conditions were perfect.
 I passed one corn field after another.
 This rural area reminded me on the areas North Friesland and Dithmarschen in my home state in Germany.
 I pedaled through some smaller villages and still there were not many cars and I even barely saw people.
 It was just a good and relaxing ride.

-I could watch the sun slowly going down behind the corn fields the longer I kept pedaling.
+As I was pedaling, I watched the sun slowly going down behind the corn fields.
 A few kilometers outside of Osijek I got off the road to find a camp spot for the night.
 I took a small track across the fields, went through a couple of puddles until I found a good spot behind a few trees and bushes a bit aside of the small track.
 I thought: Here I am invisible from the rest of the world.
 It didn't rain for many days and there were also only a few clouds in the sky so I only put up the mosquito net of my tent.
 After sunset I crawled into my tent and read for a while.
-I could hear and see a few rabbits running nearby my tent and later I heard some gun shots in far distance.
+I heard and saw a few rabbits running nearby my tent.
+Later I heard some gun shots in far distance.
 Nothing unusual in a rural area.
 Most likely someone hunting for some game.
 Later I watched the stars and was about to fall asleep.

-Light was pointing in my direction.
+Light pointed in my direction.
 A car came down the track.
 I laid down flat on my stomach.
-The closer the car came into my direction the more I was wondering if the driver can see my tent.
+The closer the car came into my direction the more I was wondered if the driver can see my tent.
 Then it stopped.
 Maybe 10-12 meters away from me.
-I was still lying flat on my stomach and observing what's happening.
+I was still lying flat on my stomach and observed the situation.
 I was really nervous about what would happen next.
 What shall I do if it's the person with the gun who I heard earlier?
 What shall I say?
 No clue!
 I guess I just have to improvise.
 Time went really slow now.
 Please don't get out of your car!
 Please don't get out of your car!

-He slowly kept driving after about one minute - a veeery long minute.
-He slowly passed me and my tent.
-Only the few trees and bushes in between us.
-Hopefully he's not going to stop again!
+The driver slowly kept driving after a minute or two - veeery long one or two minutes.
+The car slowly passed me and my tent.
+Only the few trees and bushes separated us.
+Hopefully the driver isn't not going to stop again!
 He didn't.
 Such a relief!
 I wonder if he actually saw me!?